MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 #### Add a stage to a single-stage pipeline you own

 Select **Add stage** on the command bar to append a stage to the current single-stage pipeline.
-You will be prompted for a stage name, description, and a final target environment for your pipeline.
+As part of this step, you're prompted for a stage name, description, and a final target environment for your pipeline.

 > [!NOTE]
 > - You must be the owner of the current pipeline to add a stage.
-> - We have limited the add stage capability to single-stage pipelines, but administrators can add more stages in the [Deployment Pipeline Configuration app](#accessing-the-deployment-pipeline-configuration-app-from-power-apps).
+> - Ahe add stage capability is limited to single-stage pipelines, but administrators can add more stages in the [Deployment Pipeline Configuration app](#accessing-the-deployment-pipeline-configuration-app-from-power-apps).

 #### Delete a pipeline you own from Power Apps